The Reputation – State of the Nation · 2026

 For genuine boutique operators (typically below 50 reviews) this is a feature, not a bug — they're deliberately running at lower volumes, and their perfect ratings reflect close attention to every client.
 Just don't confuse them with the large-scale market leaders.
 Star rating without review count is a half-finished sentence.

 This is the single most consequential number in the report.
-Top-rated agents (4.5★+) don't just look better on Google — they actually close 2.5× more property sales per office per year than agents below 4.5★.
+Top-rated agents (4.5★+) don't just look better on Google — they actually close 2.3× more property sales per office over the two-year period analysed than agents below 4.5★.
 The effect compounds: they win more listings AND retain a higher share of them.
+It's often said that boards breed boards — but what's clearly statistically true is that listings create positive reviews, and positive reviews create listings.
+A wonderful positive flywheel.

-If you're picking an agent, that compound effect is the difference between 42 deals closed in a year and 106.
+If you're picking an agent, that compound effect is the difference between 24 deals closed in a year and 54 (48 vs 108 across the two-year window we analysed).
 It's why "who you list with" is the most consequential decision a UK home-seller makes.

 Company's average Google rating % retained (sold) % withdrawn (unsold)